Spaniel training is not difficult and with a little thought and creativity you can make it easier and more enjoyable for your dog to learn new skills.

 With dog training, as we’ll see in other posts, we are looking at progression, and one lesson and action generally leads onto another.

-Just as with children and their development, our spaniel will grow and as he develops the lessons will become more advanced but the basics are important and you shouldn’t be tempted to skip them.
+Just as with children and their development, your spaniel will grow and as he develops the lessons will become more advanced but the basics are important and you shouldn’t be tempted to skip them.

-We always take our time and understand that, as with people, not all dogs are equal.
+Always take your time and understand that, as with people, not all dogs are equal.

 Spaniels have different personalities and we’ll take our time and proceed with care.